-The United States federal government says that it provides support to people who need it because their conditions don’t allow work.
+The United States federal government says that it will provide support to people who need it due to conditions that don’t allow them to work.
 Unfortunately, Monroe, NC applicants for Social Security Disability support often find out that the process is difficult.

 If you can’t work because of an injury or illness, DeMayo Law Offices can help you file a claim for Social Security Disability.
 Or, if you filed a claim and were denied, we can help you with an appeal.

 Social Security Disability Insurance (SSDI) provides financial relief to individuals with a disability who are unable to maintain their employment.
-It’s an important tool for many Americans, but SSD offices don’t make getting benefits easy.
-You may have to jump through hoops to get what you deserve or have your application denied for an unfair reason.
+It’s an important safety net for many Americans, but Social Security offices don’t make getting benefits easy.
+You may have to cut through red tape to get what you deserve or you might have your application denied for an unfair reason.

 Our Monroe, NC Social Security Disability lawyers can advocate for your rights and seek the benefits you need on your behalf.
 You deserve respect and support, including money to treat your medical conditions and pay your household expenses.
 Call the compassionate attorneys at DeMayo Law Offices at (704) 291-9200 to set up a free consultation.